ghrgriner/german-idiom-freq/README.md

 if desired.
 A second input file can be passed to `post_process.py` along with the output from `get_counts.py`.
 This second input file has the
 columns:
-- **Redewendung**: Same as above
+- **headword**: Equal to the `Redewendung` field from the first input file.
+    (TBD: when the first input file is next uploaded, the field name there will also be changed to `headword`.)
 - **n_manual**: [Manually corrected](#Manual-Correction-of-Frequency) count
 - **n_manual_cmt**: Manual correction comment
-- **Hauptform**: This gives the primary form for related idioms, e.g., 'Bauklötze stauen' and 'Bauklötzer stauen' both exist in the input file and have 'Bauklötze stauen' assigned as the primary form.
+- **main_form**: This assigns a canonical form to related idioms for the purpose of grouping related idioms.
+For example, 'Bauklötze stauen' and 'Bauklötzer stauen' both exist in the input file and we assign 'Bauklötze stauen' as the canonical form.
-  This is also used to group idioms with the same meaning and structure but that use different words, e.g. 'aufpassen wie ein Haftelmacher', 'aufpassen wie ein Heftelmacher', 'aufpassen wie ein Luchs', 'aufpassen wie ein Schießhund'.
-We prefer to choose the most frequent form as the 'Hauptform'.
-Sometimes we have used [Google Books Ngram Viewer](https://books.google.com/ngrams/info) to compare frequency variants when corpus frequencies were low and/or zero.
-  Note that we do not intend to
-  constantly revise the Hauptform if there are minor swings in counts due to changes in the program, addition of more corpora, etc.
+  This is used for minor differences in the headwords, or differences with an obvious meaning ('gute Karten haben', 'schlechten Karten haben').
+  Here 'canonical form' typically means the most frequent form observed, but when the difference is small we may use the canonical form given in German Wiktionary (as identified in the `{{Lemmaverweis|}}` tag).
+  See [Related Entries](#Related-Entries) below for details.
+- **related_headword**: This selects one idiom as a group identifier for the purpose of grouping related idioms.
+It is like the `main_form` variable, except the idioms may be less closely related.
+Often the relationship is idioms with the same or similar meanings where the idioms are not minor variants of each other.
+  See [Related Entries](#Related-Entries) below for details.
+- **dewk_main_form_on_variant**: The main form for the page as assigned by the `Lemmaverweis` tag on German Wiktionary for the page.
+See the `run_wikwork.py` program for instructions how the `Lemmaverweis.txt` input file can be obtained, but users who just want to use the same values we used can just take the column from the output file and merge it to the appropriate dataset in `post_process.py`.
+This has a longer name to emphasize that in Wiktionary, the main form is only assigned on the wiki pages for the variant forms (sub-forms), so this will be blank for the main forms, unlike `main_form` which we always populate for the main forms too (when the group has more than one idiom).

-This second input file used when running the program has not been uploaded, but it can be recreated by selecting the three columns listed above from the program output.
+This second input file used when running the program has not been uploaded, but it can be recreated by selecting the first four columns listed above from the program output (or the first five columns if using the same `dewk_main_form_on_variant` variable is desired).

-# Output
+# Output File

-- **Redewengung**: From input
+- **headword**: Equal to the `Redewendung` field from the first input file.
 - **sort_order**: From the `orig order` input field
 - **id**: Also from the `orig order` input field (so currently identical to `sort_order`, but if we decide to update the program to add idioms,